-The default min-ncache-ttl is 0 seconds. min-ncache-ttl cannot exceed 90 seconds and is truncated to 90 seconds if set to a greater value.
+The default min-neache-ttl is 0 seconds. min-neache-ttl cannot exceed 90 seconds and is truncated to 90 seconds if set to a greater value.

 min-cache-ttl This sets the minimum time for which the server caches ordinary (positive) answers, in seconds.
 For convenience, TTL-style time-unit suffixes may be used to specify the value.
-It also accepts ISO 8601 duration formats max-ncache-ttl To reduce network traffic and increase performance, the server stores negative answers. max-ncache-ttl is used to set a maximum retention time for these answers in the server, in seconds.
-For convenience, TTL-style time-unit suffixes may be used to specify the value.
 It also accepts ISO 8601 duration formats.